 Securities firms must comply with U.S. government sanctions policies.
 The hard part is finding the hidden links to sanctioned companies and individuals.

-While there have been many profound issues raised during the 2024 U.S. presidential and Congressional elections, the concerns over economic sanctions compliance involving Russia, China, and Iran have been growing.
-It’s clear that two different policy paths have emerged and one of them will prevail on Election Day.
+While not one of the top issues during the U.S. presidential and Congressional elections, it’s clear that two different sanctions compliance policy paths have emerged and only one will prevail on Election Day.

 It’s also clear that a new sanctions problem is stirring with Russia, namely its evasion of the price cap economic sanctions imposed by the Group of 7 nations against it after the invasion of Ukraine.
 “Nearly 70 percent of the Kremlin’s oil is being transported on ‘shadow tankers’ that are evading the restrictions, according to an analysis published Monday by the Kyiv School of Economics Institute, a Ukraine-based think tank,” as reported by The New York Times and other major media outlets.
 This “shadow fleet” is going to be a growing issue for financial services firms trying to maintain sanctions compliance.

 One of the ongoing problems with economic sanctions is that while firms need clarity from government authorities and industry sources, they may not be getting it.
-There are so many gray areas that could cause steep fines and reputational harm because of problematic securities tied to sanctioned companies and countries, and these securities are buried in options, futures, ETFs, conventional funds, and derivatives.
+So many gray areas could cause steep fines and reputational harm because of problematic securities tied to sanctioned companies and countries, and these securities are buried in options, futures, ETFs, conventional funds, and derivatives.

 To get some clarity on economic sanctions, I reached out to Tom Cardamone, who is the president and CEO of Global Financial Integrity (GFI), a Washington, D.C.-based think tank that’s focused on illicit financial flows, corruption, illicit trade, money laundering, and related matters.
 Cardamone oversees the strategic planning and promotion of organizational goals and policy positions to key audiences, including high-level government officials, multilateral institutions, and potential donors.